Perimenopause Mood Swings: Why You Feel Off

 When you understand all of this, the "you're just overreacting" framing becomes absurd.
 There is a documented, multi-system neuroendocrine transition happening, and your mood is part of how it shows up.

-Every mood strategy I tried was being undermined by my sleep.
-Once I got serious about sleep (magnesium, a cool bedroom, screen limits, caffeine cutoff), the mood symptoms softened noticeably within two to three weeks.
+Nearly every woman I've talked to who's gotten on top of mood swings says the same thing: nothing else worked until sleep got addressed.
+Magnesium, a cool bedroom, screen limits, an earlier caffeine cutoff.
+Once sleep stabilizes, mood symptoms typically soften within two to three weeks.
 Not gone, but meaningfully less intense and easier to ride out.

 Shop on Amazon →

-I wrote about magnesium specifically in benefits of magnesium for women.
-Of every supplement I've tried, magnesium glycinate has been the single biggest lever for mood stability, because it works through sleep, cortisol, and nervous system calming all at once.
+I covered the broader picture in benefits of magnesium for women.
+Of every supplement studied for this phase, magnesium glycinate is the one most consistently named as the biggest lever for mood stability, because it works through sleep, cortisol, and nervous system calming all at once.

-I didn't realize how much of my irritability was blood sugar crashes until I started eating differently.
-Eating protein at breakfast (25 to 30 grams), not skipping meals, pairing carbs with protein and fat, and cutting back on sugary drinks made a surprisingly quick difference to my emotional baseline.
+A lot of what gets called "irritability" turns out to be blood sugar crashes.
+Eating protein at breakfast (25 to 30 grams), not skipping meals, pairing carbs with protein and fat, and cutting back on sugary drinks tends to make a surprisingly quick difference to emotional baseline.
 Blood sugar crashes feel like mood crashes, and the two are neurochemically connected.

 Strength Training, Again